gamba-dev/gamba/README.md

 [![PyPI](https://img.shields.io/pypi/v/gamba?style=for-the-badge&color=blue)](https://pypi.org/project/gamba/)
 [![Commit](https://img.shields.io/github/last-commit/gamba-dev/gamba?label=Last%20update&style=for-the-badge&)](https://github.com/gamba-dev/gamba/commit/main)

 The gamba transaction analysis library is a collection of methods for applying analytical methods found in peer-reviewed studies.
-The library is 100% free and open source, and aims to be useful to researchers and analysts with access to transaction data sets.
+The library is 100% free and open source, and aims to be used by researchers and analysts with access to transaction data sets.

 ## Getting Started